-A number of herbal remedies have proven track record of treating panic attacks.
+A number of herbal remedies have a proven track record of treating them.
 They are also easy to implement as dietary supplements.
 Any sort of implementation of a dietary supplement or major lifestyle change should be discussed with a trusted health care professional before the implementation occurs in order to avoid adverse reactions and/or side effects (x).

 Effective home remedies and supplements to relieve panic attack symptoms include: